Harphies/Javascript/practice_projects/postgres_node_sequelize_rest_api/README.md

 - changes the development database credentials
 - rename the config.json file to config.js and change the name where it's used in the model index file
 - rewrite the config.js file

+### April 3, 2021

+- created the model folder
+- define all the models and their corresponding associations using the class based approach by extending the Model base class destructed from sequelize
+-